pjr95/argy-markets/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-I would like to express my sincere gratitude to Federico Brun ([Fedeturi](https://github.com/fedeturi)), the co-worker, partner and personal friend that kindly had re-introduce me to Python programming in 2021.
+I would like to express my sincere gratitude to Federico Brun ([@fedeturi](https://twitter.com/fedeturi) in twitter), the co-worker, partner and personal friend that kindly re-introduced me to Python programming.

 Use this space to list resources you find helpful and would like to give credit to.
 I've included a few of my favourites to kick things off!

 * [Choose an Open Source License](https://choosealicense.com)